Syosset library evacuated after bomb threat

 “I was incredibly disappointed and angered that someone would disrupt a worthwhile event like Shed the Meds with a cowardly, unsubstantiated and anonymous bomb threat,” Drucker said in a statement.

-Neither the Syosset library nor the Nassaul County Police Department wanted to comment on the incident.
+The library said there were approximately 100 patrons at the time of the threat, all of whom were evacuated

-Despite the circumstances, Drucker said the Syosset community was able to donate seven garbage bags full of old medication.
+Drucker said that despite the interruption, the Syosset community was able to donate seven garbage bags full of old medication.
 He said the event will be rescheduled for April to meet the community’s demand.

 “To meet the tremendous demand that was demonstrated for this service, I am pleased to share that we will be returning to the library on Tuesday, April 29, so that anybody who missed our last event due to the evacuation can do their part to protect the environment and keep unwanted drugs from falling into the wrong hands,” he said in a release.